Justinsst/prometheus-external-targets/README.md

   * `helm -n <namespace> install external-targets-test ./helm/external-targets/ -f values.yaml`
   * Example values file:
     ```
-    # Number of seconds to wait before performing DNS requests.
+    # Number of seconds to wait before refreshing the list of IPs.
     refreshInterval: 30

+    # Number of times to retry after failed DNS request for each given hostname.
+    maxDnsRetries: 3

+    # Number of seconds to wait between retried DNS requests.
+    retryRequestInterval: 5

     # List of hosts to scrape
     externalTargets:
     - my-scrape-target.example

     serviceMonitor:
       # The label to apply to the servicemonitor resource so it gets picked up by the prometheus operator.
       serviceMonitorSelectorLabel:
         release: prometheus
       metricsPath: "/metrics/"

     # The port for the metrics endpoint for all hosts.
     service: